 Work Experience Training can be purchased to support the customers in the Summer Earn and Learn program and customers who are placed in a Work Experience program arranged by VR staff or other external entities.

+When a work experience site will not allow a work experience trainer on site (e.g. security clearance or safety concerns) or the Work Experience Specialist determines it is not safe to enter the work site, work experience training may be provided remotely only with a VR director approved VR3472, Contracted Service Modification Request.

+The VR3472 must include:

+how the service will be delivered; and

+how the service delivery will meet the customers individual training needs.

+For more information, refer to VR-SFP 3.6.4.1 Remote Service Delivery for requirements and 3.6.4.2 Evaluation of Service Delivery.

 The VR counselor:

 completes VR1600, Work Experience Referral leaving no blanks and attaching, as applicable, medical or psychological reports, case notes, vocational testing, or employment data collected by VR staff that will assist the provider in working with the customer;